 The Office of Sustainability received 63 proposals during the 2021-22 academic year.
 Of those proposals, 15 were selected to be reviewed by the Office of Budget and Financial Planning.
 On May 10, 2022, 13 proposals were funded from the 2020-21 batch of proposals for a total of \$267,670.
-Some examples of funded projects include occupancy sensors in Shanks Hall, an old growth forest adjacent to Lane Stadium restoration project, and multiple pollinator-friendly habitat installations across campus.
+Some examples of funded projects include occupancy sensors in Shanks Hall, a Stadium Woods restoration project, and multiple pollinatorfriendly habitat installations across campus.
 The full list of approved proposals is available at facilities.vt.edu/sustainability/sustainability-programs/green-rfp-program